-Foreign currency exchange gain (loss), net
+Foreign currency exchange loss, net

 Assets and liabilities denominated in currencies other than the local currency of each of our subsidiaries give rise to foreign currency exchange gains and losses.
-Exchange gains and losses that result from re-measurement of these assets and liabilities are recorded in determining net income.
+Foreign exchange gains and losses that result from re-measurement of these assets and liabilities are recorded in determining net income.
 The majority of our foreign currency gains or losses are due to the re-measurement of intercompany loans that are in a currency other than the functional currency of one of the parties to the loan.
 For example, we make intercompany loans based in euros from our corporate division, which is comprised of U.S. dollar functional currency entities, to certain European entities that use the euro as the functional currency.
 As the U.S. dollar strengthens against the euro, foreign currency losses are generated on our corporate entities because the number of euros to be received in settlement of the loans decreases in U.S. dollar terms.
 Conversely, in this example, in periods where the U.S. dollar weakens, our corporate entities will record foreign currency gains.

-We recorded a net foreign currency exchange loss of \$1.7 million and \$7.6 million in 2011 and 2010, respectively, compared to a net foreign currency gain of \$3.9 million in 2009.
-These realized and unrealized foreign currency exchange gains and losses reflect the respective weakening and strengthening of the U.S. dollar against most of the currencies of the countries in which we operate during the respective periods.
+We recorded net foreign currency exchange losses of \$0.1 million, \$1.7 million, and \$7.6 million in 2012, 2011 and 2010, respectively.
+These realized and unrealized foreign currency exchange losses reflect the respective strengthening of the U.S. dollar against most of the currencies of the countries in which we operate during the respective periods.